-This option involves performing an initial health assessment on 100% of inmates as soon as possible but no later than seven days (prisons and juvenile facilities) or 14 days (jails).
+This option involves performing an initial health assessment on 100% of incarcerated individuals as soon as possible, but no later than seven days (prisons and juvenile facilities) or 14 days (jails).
 Facilities should base their decision for scheduling the health assessment on factors such as length of stay, allocation of staff and disease prevalence in the facility or community.
 For example, in a jail, performing an initial health assessment within two or three days may assist in identifying patients with chronic diseases or those who may be undergoing drug or alcohol withdrawal.
 In a prison, performing an initial health assessment upon admission may assist in getting patients identified and enrolled in a chronic disease program earlier in their stay.

 The hands-on evaluation of the patient involves inspection, palpation, auscultation and percussion of the patient’s body to determine the presence or absence of physical signs of illness.
 The RHA should ensure that this part of the health assessment is truly a hands-on approach, rather than simply collecting a current health history.
 The physical exam can be done only by a physician, physician assistant, nurse practitioner or a registered nurse.
-The RN may perform the health assessment only after receiving documented training approved or provided by the responsible physician.

 Option Two: Individual Assessment When Clinically Indicated (Jails and Prisons Only)

 The individual assessment when clinically indicated has many more requirements than Option One.
 However, it focuses staff energy and time only on those patients with chronic or acute health care needs.
 When using this option, it is imperative that the RHA and/or responsible physician clearly define conditions that qualify as clinically significant findings, which is defined as any deviation from the normal that significantly impact the health and safety of the patient.